 Roofing puts employees in danger because it involves the worker building, repairing, or maintaining a structure several feet above the ground.
 It makes the profession over 15 times more hazardous than any other sector.
 As a result, roofing jobs have a fatality rate of 54%, one of the highest job-related fatalities.

 Falling from a height can result in an irreparable injury, if not death.
 It can cause distress to the worker’s family and you because there will be reports to be filed and inspections to be handled.
 However, you can ensure your workers’ safety with products for metal roof fall protection.
 Follow these tips to get fall protection equipment that is OSHA compliant.
+You can also try fall protection consulting.

 1. Six Feet Protection Rule